GodsEye-07/SkyWalkAR/README.md

 # From Team Int-Elligance.

-The final product of the application created in App-a-thon'18
+The final product of the application created in App-a-thon 2018

 # Preview -